SUI-Components/sui/packages/sui-studio/README.md

 }
 ```

 If you want to execute the tests for some specific categories only use `CATEGORIES` environment variable.
-It takes a comma separeted set of category names (e.g. `CATEGORIES="user,shipping" sui-studio test`)
+It takes a comma separated set of category names (e.g. `CATEGORIES="user,shipping" sui-studio test`)

 ## File structure